 Based on the severity of how my menopause symptoms are impacting my quality of life and daily routine, would HRT potentially deliver relief?

 How might my health history, and that of my family, such as heart disease, strokes, dementia, osteoporosis, etc. factor into the benefits or risks of HRT?

 Given my symptoms and family history, why type of HRT is best and for how long?

 As research continues to emerge that demonstrates the benefits of hormone therapy for short term symptom relief and long-term risks related to heart, bone, and brain disease, there is no doubt decision making will become easier and standards will shift.
-Until that time, women at the age of 45 can start a conversation with their doctors about how HRT might be considered as they move through menopause, and under what scenarios.
+Until that time, women at the age of 45 can have a conversation with a Gennev OB/GYN or their physician about how HRT might be considered as they move through menopause, and under what scenarios.
 This can set a valuable benchmark to inform treatment, if needed, in line with their own personal and family health history, and their individual health goals.

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.

 Join 200,000 women to learn more about your symptoms and where you are in the menopause journey.TAKE THE ASSESSMENT